raohmaru/romtools/arcade_roms_filter/README.md

 - `-o`  Output file with the filtered ROMs
 - `-x`  Creates a XML Dat file
 - `-pd` Print description of the rom and size (uncompressed)
-- `-m`  Filter only ROMs of the given manufacturer
+- `-m`  Filter only ROMs of the given manufacturer (case-insensitive)
 - `-s`  Skip ROMs that matches the comma-separated list of attributes (case-insensitive)
 - `-d`  Doesn't output any file.
 Prints output in the terminal
 - `-h`  Display this help